MERCorg/merc/crates/io/README.md

  > ⚠️ **important** This is an internal crate and is not intended for public use.

-Internal MERC crate for number types and operations.
-In the future this crate can contain arbitrary width integers, rationals, and other number types as done in the mCRL2 toolset.
+Internal MERC crate for I/O related utilities, including bit-level streams and also handling of formatting and output to the console.

 # Minimum Supported Rust Version